KULeuven-COSIC/CryptoNightHaven-FPGA-miner/README.md

 ```make
 make help
 ```

 for further info.

 ## Execution

 Execution is controlled through the `Makefile`.
+Default software execution is designed to test and profile our CryptoNight Haven RTL kernel.
 After execution finishes, the software will print out 8 Control and Status Registers ( `CSR[7:0]` ).
 These registers collect information on the hardware execution:

 ```verilog
  csr0_to_sw <= {cn_counter[15:0] , pre_counter[15:0] };